 Cadence Pharmaceuticals, Inc. (the "Company") was incorporated in the state of Delaware in May 2004.
 The Company is a biopharmaceutical company focused on in-licensing, developing and commercializing proprietary product candidates principally for use in the hospital setting.
 The Company's primary activities since incorporation have been conducting research and development activities, including clinical trials, of its product portfolio; organizational activities, including recruiting personnel, establishing office facilities; and raising capital to fund these activities.
-To date, the Company has in-licensed rights to IV APAP, an intravenous formulation of acetaminophen, and OmigardTM, an omiganan pentahydrochloride 1% aqueous gel, both of which are Phase III product candidates.
+To date, the Company has in-licensed rights to AcetavanceTM, formerly known as IV APAP, which is an intravenous formulation of acetaminophen, and OmigardTM, an omiganan pentahydrochloride 1% aqueous gel, both of which are Phase III product candidates.
 Since the Company has not begun principal operations of commercializing either of its product candidates, the Company is considered to be a development stage company as defined in Statement of Financial Accounting Standards ("SFAS") No. 7, Accounting and Reporting by Development Stage Enterprises.